Morgan Aero 8: Aero 8 GTN (2004)

-This limited edition run-out model of the Series 1 was a nod to the successful Aero GT racing car and included the 4.6L Alpina BMW engine used on Alpina B10 and on BMW X5 4.6iS – 4619cc, 330 bhp (246 kW) and a top speed of 165 mph (266 km/h).
-This version had slightly different and stiffened suspension plus semi-slick AO48's fitted as standard.
+This limited edition run-out model of the Series 1 was a nod to the successful Aero GT/Le Man racing cars and included the 4.6L Alpina BMW engine used on Alpina B10 and on BMW X5 4.6iS – 4619cc, 330 bhp (246 kW), with a 0-60 mph time of 4.3 seconds and a top speed of 175 mph (266 km/h).
+This version had slightly different and stiffened suspension plus semi-slick AO48's fitted as standard to black OZ centre lock magnesium wheels, a carbon fibre roof, carbon fibre interior and numerous other enhancements.

-Eleven were produced, all of them in a two tone color scheme of blue/grey.
+Just eleven were produced, all of them in a two-tone color scheme of BMW blue/silver.

-It was the first model to be offered with an optional hardtop alongside the soft top roof.
-Along with a carbon fibre dashboard, unique gloss black wooden trim, a custom Mota-Lita steering wheel and side exhausts the car had blistering performance as demonstrated on Top Gear by Richard Hammond (Season 5 Episodes 5) who later went on to own several Morgans.
+It was supplied with a carbon-fibre hardtop (the first Aero to get a hardtop) alongside an optional soft top roof, of which it is believed only a couple of GTN owners chose.
+Along with a carbon fibre dashboard, unique gloss black wooden trim, a custom Mota-Lita steering wheel, a special leather interior, and performance side exhausts the car had blistering performance as demonstrated on Top Gear by Richard Hammond (Season 5 Episode 5) who later went on to own several Morgans.